weronka341/Astronomy-Website/README.md

 # Astronomy Website with Solar System Animation

 Website created for Internet Technologies course.
-Written in Polish.
+Written in polish.